 Yes, you can.
 In fact, we have an entire post devoted to CMA exam calculators.
 In short, the CMA Prometric calculator requirements specify that it must be a simple, six-function calculator that isn’t programmable.
 The only exceptions are certain types of pre-approved financial calculators.
 These models are also allowed:

-While you do have to pay at least three fees to get your CMA exam scheduled, note that none of them go to Prometric itself.
-You do need to pay the IMA your membership fee, your CMA exam entrance fee, and your exam registration fee.
-Assuming you pass both parts of the exam on the first try, your total CMA exam costs will range from $849 to $1,345 depending on your IMA membership status.
+While you have to pay at least three fees to get your CMA exam scheduled, note that none of them go to Prometric.
+You need to pay the IMA your membership fee, your CMA exam entrance fee, and your registration fee.
+Assuming you pass both parts of the exam on the first try, your total CMA exam costs will range from $945 to $1,475, depending on your IMA membership status.
 While this is a significant amount of money, it’s less than many other professional financial exam fees.

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.